Premier League return edges closer as clubs agree to resume contact training | Goal.com

 UEFA guidance to European leagues is that it wants domestic competitions finished by the end of July to minimise disruption, with European football's governing body hoping to complete the Champions League and Europa League in August.

-The Bundesliga became the first major European league to resume on May 16, with the Premier League, La Liga and Serie A are all committed to returning.
+The Bundesliga became the first major European league to resume on May 16 , with the Premier League, La Liga and Serie A are all committed to returning.
+Some major European leagues, such as Ligue 1 and the Eredivisie, have instead cancelled their 2019-20 seasons.